What is Integrative Medicine?

 - Dietary counseling

-Your initial consultation will last approximately 1-1.5 hours and follow up visits last approximately 30-45 minutes.
-Treatment with acupuncture should be comfortable, and many patients find it to be relaxing.
+Treatment with traditional needle acupuncture should be comfortable, and many patients find it to be relaxing.
 Fine, sterile needles will be carefully inserted into the chosen acupuncture points during your treatment.
 The needles used are sterile surgical stainless-steel, disposable, very thin and have a rounded tip that is designed to gently part the skin, unlike the sharp cutting end of conventional medical hypodermic needles.
 Acupuncture needles differ from hypodermic needles in that they are solid and are ultra thin, similar in diameter to microfilaments or fiber optics.
 Acupuncture needles are far less likely to cause tissue damage, pain or bruising upon insertion.

 As a general guideline, we will know if acupuncture is going to help you within the first several treatments.
 Many patients experience positive results after their first session.
 The length and course of your treatment will vary depending on your diagnosis and how long you have had the problem.
 A common misconception is that you must “believe” in acupuncture in order for it to work.
 As with Western medicine, acupuncture will work equally with those who believe and those who do not.
 It is interesting to note that acupuncture is widely and effectively used in veterinary medicine, and animals are not able to judge or assess the efficacy of treatment.